 Terry Evans - Get Your Lies Straight (O. Jones)

 From the album "Blues for Thought"

 Terry Evans' website.

-Growing up in Vicksburg, Mississippi, in the heart of the Delta, young Terry Evans sang in church choir as a tenor, baritone and a bass.
+Growing up in Vicksburg, Mississippi, in the heart of the Delta, young Terry Evans sang in a church choir as a tenor, baritone, and bass.
 He was not allowed to sing secular music, so he had to sneak out to hear and sing the then forbidden music, rock and roll.
 And Terry secretly listened to artists like Elmore James, Little Walter, Albert King and B.B.
-King, to name a few, and decided he wanted to be a soul singer.
+King, to name a few and decided he wanted to be a soul singer.